batuyazici/educational-blockchain-project/README.md

 🔹 <b>Ledger Structure:</b> <i>Provides insights into how data is stored and organized in a blockchain.</i> <br>
 🔹 <b>Block Connectivity:</b> <i>Visualizes how blocks are linked to form a secure and unalterable chain.</i> <br>
 🔹 <b>Public-Private Key Pair Creation:</b> <i>Highlights the cryptographic methods used in blockchain for secure communications.</i> <br>

+## 🖇 Upcoming Features

+<i>We are dedicated to enhancing the functionality and user experience of our blockchain simulation.
+Here are some key features we plan to implement:</i>

+🔹 <b>Block Broadcast After Mining: </b><i>Newly mined blocks and updated chains are automatically broadcasted to the entire network, ensuring that all nodes have the latest version of the blockchain.</i> <br>
+🔹 <b>Transaction Pool for Each Node: </b><i>Individual transaction pools allow nodes to collect and store transactions before they are mined into blocks, enhancing the efficiency of the transaction process.</i> <br>
+🔹 <b>Peer-to-Peer (P2P) Connections Between Nodes: </b><i>Establishing a P2P network enables nodes to communicate directly with each other, a crucial feature for decentralization and robustness in blockchain networks</i> <br>
+🔹 <b>Web Application UI with React:</b> <i>Upgrading the user interface to a web application, possibly using React, provides a more interactive and user-friendly experience.</i> <br>
+🔹<b>Enhanced Wallet Mechanism: </b><i>Improving the wallet functionality to include features like saving created wallets and their balances enhances user interaction and security.</i> <br>
+🔹 <b>Advanced Mining Mechanism: </b><i>Updating the mining mechanism to work with more complex and difficult hashes simulates the real-world challenges in blockchain mining.</i> <br>

 ## 🖇 Installation
 <i>🔹 First, clone the repository to your local machine:</i>